Redume/Kekkai/docs/getting-started/docker.md

     Fill in the data in the `database` item, as well as in the `.env` config

-??? note "`.env-sample` config for PostgreSQL"
+??? note "`.env.sample` config for PostgreSQL"
     ```.env
     # Connection secret for postgres.
 You should change it to a random password
     # Please use only the characters `A-Za-z0-9`, without special characters or spaces